Adam4lexander/Spoke/README.md

 When any dependency changes, the effect is **fully remounted** — its previous logic is cleaned up, then re-executed.
 This keeps your logic in sync with state, and prevents stale behavior from lingering.

+### EffectBuilder

-- **EffectBuilder** – Passed into every reactive block.
+Passed into every reactive block.
 Used to mount effects, subscriptions, and disposables within a scope.

 ```csharp
 s.UseEffect((EffectBuilder s) => {